 What Some Accountants Fail To Understand

 Some accountants fail to realize that when a client calls, it’s not to talk about the weather.
 Dealing with taxes is a complicated and frustrating subject.
-Many times clients call because they’re not confused about something in their taxes or they got a notice from the IRS, state or city.
+Many times clients call because they’re confused about something in their taxes or they got a notice from the IRS, state or city.
 Notices, in particular, can be intimidating.

 Accountants should appreciate that the client might be anxious or uneasy.
 They should return calls promptly!
 A delay in this area not only causes unnecessary stress and anxiety, it can lead to penalties, levied assets or liens that could possibly have been avoided.